-- The power was put in the hands of the LGU for selection.
+- And put the power in the hands of the LGU for selection.
 With athletes representing the LGU, they come from.
-Giving more pride in local sports.
-A lot of the time athletes from provinces end up competing for NCR or Calabarzon who come from Mindanao.
-But in Batang Pinoy, they compete for their home LGU from which they originally come from.
+Thus, giving more pride in local sports.
+Often, athletes from provinces end up competing for NCR or Calabarzon, who come from Mindanao.
+But in Batang Pinoy, they compete for their home LGU from which they originally come.

-I could go on all day about the benefits and opportunities this program brings to Philippine Sport having frequently been invited as a Researcher and Analyst for this said event during my stint with the Philippine Sports PSC (Philippine Sports).
-In the sense, it engages learning and knowledge sharing in a more sports carnival-like atmosphere.
+I could go on all day about the benefits and opportunities this program brings to Philippine Sport.
+I have frequently been invited as a Researcher and Analyst for this said event during my stint with the Philippine Sports PSC (Philippine Sports).
+In this sense, it engages learning and knowledge sharing in a more sports carnival-like atmosphere.

 Better to get Rid of Milo

 What doesn’t make any sense is removing an event such as Batang Pinoy, which has high attendance and more room for growth.

 Palaro has a lot of attendance also.
 However, we do have 3 multi-events targeted for kids.
 Palaro, Batang Pinoy, and Milo.